crownstack-guidelines/crownstack-guidelines/_posts/2017-09-01-build-a-vm-from-scratch.markdown

 |  HALT                | Stop the Program                                              |

 ### Instruction Cycle
-Virtual Machines are simpler than you might think.
-They follow a Simple Pattern, which is **Instruction Cycle** Fetch, Decode and Execute.
+Virtual machines are simpler than you might think.
+They follow a simple pattern, which is **Instruction Cycle** Fetch, Decode and Execute.
 First, we fetch the next instruction list or code, we then decode that instruction and add to the instruction set and executes that instruction.

 ###  Makefile
 Makefile is used to automate and resolve dependency for our project.
 C/C++ files need to be compiled each files compilation manually will take a long time and order of their compilation will be a memorize tasks.
-Makefile does these task with a configuration on various platform.
+Makefile does these task with a configuration on various platforms.
 When Linux introduced software were written in such a way for years.

     SRC_FILES = main.c
     CC_FLAGS = -Wall -Wextra -g -std=c11